javascript-tutorial/en.javascript.info/1-js/05-data-types/04-array/article.md

 **The `pop` method does not need to move anything, because other elements keep their indexes.
 That's why it's blazingly fast.**

-The similar thing with the `push` method.
+A similar thing with the `push` method.

 ## Loops